Transportation

 Introduction

-Salt Lake City’s Westside neighborhoods are separated from eastern parts of the city, including downtown, by Interstate 15 and several major railroad tracks including the Union Pacific Railroad and FrontRunner commuter rail.
+Salt Lake City’s Westside neighborhoods are physically separated from eastern parts of the city, including downtown, by Interstate 15 and several major railroad tracks including the Union Pacific Railroad and FrontRunner commuter rail.
 These barriers present a daily challenge for people who need to cross to the east side.
 Westside residents are affected every day by parked trains, which cause delays, longer travel times, and safety concerns for all users.
 The interstate crossings that connect the city are limited to just a few major streets.

 In recent years, Salt Lake City has taken steps to begin addressing the divide, as well as implementing several other Westside projects.
 These include the 300 North pedestrian bridge and reconstruction, 400 South Safety and Transit Improvements, the 9-Line extension, several Neighborhood Byways and traffic calming projects, and more.
 Additional projects are planned for construction in 2026, including 600/700 North reconstruction and the 400 South Viaduct Trail.
 Together, these efforts can improve access across the divide.
 At the same time, a more holistic approach is needed to create a unified plan for reconnecting the Westside to better meet community needs.